SHIH-WEI-LIU/expense-tracker/README.md

-Is there something bothering you after you cost large expenditure ? but you don't know those costs go to where ? pleas don't worry ! from now on you can use this ewb to reocrd any your costs !
+Is there something bothering you after you cost large expenditure ? but you don't know those costs go to where ? pleas don't worry ! from now on you can use this web to record any your costs !

 ## Features